BatteryAcid/DodgeballLearn1/README.md

 ## Dependencies

-* NativeWebSocket - a lightweight library for handling the websocket connection.
+* NativeWebSocket - a lightweight library for handling the websocket connection: https://github.com/endel/NativeWebSocket